Registered Nursing Program

 During the first year, nursing students take basic nursing and support courses to the major.
 The development of critical thinking, professional oral and written communications, and ethical practice form the foundation for success in future nursing courses.

-Beginning in the latter part of the first year and continuing through the second year, nursing courses are more specifically concerned with the care of patients ranging in age from infants to the elderly with various conditions affecting their health.
+Beginning in the latter part of the first semester and continuing through the second year, nursing courses are more specifically concerned with the care of patients ranging in age from infants to the elderly with various conditions affecting their health.
 With expert faculty guidance, nursing students learn to function in the clinical setting as they care for clients with a wide variety of health-illness problems.
-Clinical practice for students in general hospitals is an essential part of a nursing program.
+Clinical practice for students in general hospitals is an essential part of a nursing program

 Let us hear from you!
-If you would like to contribute to this website, please feel free to contact Sally Scofield at email@example.com.Skip plugin info.
+If you would like to contribute to this website, please feel free to contact Sally Scofield at email@example.com.